Millendo Therapeutics Inc. (MLND): Skating on Thin Ice? We Know the Answer

 MLND’s Market Performance

-MLND stocks went down by -8.60% for the week, with a monthly drop of -56.80% and a quarterly performance of -49.68%, while its annual performance rate touched -35.65%.
-The volatility ratio for the week stands at 6.79% while the volatility levels for the past 30 days are set at 8.59% for Millendo Therapeutics Inc..
-The simple moving average for the period of the last 20 days is -26.79% for MLND stocks with a simple moving average of -47.66% for the last 200 days.
+MLND stocks went up by 7.18% for the week, with a monthly drop of -53.36% and a quarterly performance of -47.74%, while its annual performance rate touched -30.67%.
+The volatility ratio for the week stands at 6.58% while the volatility levels for the past 30 days are set at 8.50% for Millendo Therapeutics Inc..
+The simple moving average for the period of the last 20 days is -10.92% for MLND stocks with a simple moving average of -42.23% for the last 200 days.

 Analysts’ Opinion of MLND